blytkerchan/blytkerchan.github.io/_posts/2010-05-07-software-development-productivity.markdown

 ---
 author: rlc
+categories:
+- Project Management
 comments: true
 date: 2010-05-07 23:02:05+00:00
 layout: post
-title: Software development productivity
-wordpress_id: 621
-categories:
-  - Business
-  - Opinions
-  - Software
-  - Software Development
 tags:
 - Posts that need to be re-tagged (WIP)
 - productivity
 - software
+title: Software development productivity
+wordpress_id: 621
 ---

 In the latest installment of my podcast, I asserted that "all software productivity problems are project management problems".
 In this post, I will explain why I believe that to be the case and how I think those problems can be resolved.